-On our way back to the military airport we passed a new attempt at growing trees – a camp of sad, waist high conifers hunched right over and dead on one side.
-They could be useful if you needed to know the direction of the prevailing wind – except that you never would, because invariably the same wind would be clutching at you, shaping your body into a lopsided hunch.
+On our way to the military base to board our plane back to normality, we passed a new attempt at growing trees.
+A huddle of sad, waist-high conifers hunched right over and dead on one side.
+They could be useful if you needed to know the direction of the prevailing wind – except that you never would, because invariably the same wind would be clutching at you, also shaping your body into a lopsided hunch.

-But right now, though, I’m flying through a very different kind of air – miles above the Sahara desert with the icebergs still gliding in my mind.
-The journey back with the others ejected from the land of whiteness is crackling in my brain – watery molecules of memory slowly forming.
-Dancing through the night in the hot, rolling bar, staggering drunk and dripping into the frozen moonlit air, reflecting off the ghost-blue icebergs, drifting silently through a black and bottomless sea.
+Right now, though, I’m miles above the Sahara desert with the icebergs still gliding in my mind.
+The journey back, with the other stragglers ejected from the land of whiteness, is crackling in my brain.
+Watery molecules of memory are slowly forming in the strata of my mind.
+Moments becoming images.
+Dancing late into the night in the hot, rolling bar, of the RSS Earnest Shackleton.
+Staggering drunk and dripping into the frozen moonlit air.
+Alone on the deck with the ghost-blue icebergs, drifting silently through a black and bottomless sea.